InsightEdge/insightedge-ctr-demo/doc/doc.md

 Let's try to select more features and see how it affects our metrics.

 For this we created a new version of our app [CtrDemo2](https://github.com/InsightEdge/insightedge-ctr-demo/blob/dev/src/main/scala/io/insightedge/demo/ctr/CtrDemo2.scala) where we can easily select features we want to include.
-There we use [VectorAssembler](https://spark.apache.org/docs/1.6.0/api/java/org/apache/spark/ml/feature/VectorAssembler.html) to assemble multiple feature vectors into a single `features` one:
+We use [VectorAssembler](https://spark.apache.org/docs/1.6.0/api/java/org/apache/spark/ml/feature/VectorAssembler.html) to assemble multiple feature vectors into a single `features` one:

 ```scala
 val assembledDf = new VectorAssembler()